 USC Trojans Coach Lincoln Riley Showered With Boos on ESPN's College GameDay

+USC Trojans Coach Lincoln Riley Showered With Boos on College GameDay, Predictions

 As the No. 11 USC Trojans prepare to face the No. 18 Michigan Wolverines in one of the biggest matchups of the weekend, ESPN’s College GameDay had plenty to say about the Trojans’ game.